 - 1 1/4 cups buttermilk

-1 Put the bacon fat in a 9 or 10-inch cast iron skillet and put the skillet into the oven.
-Then preheat the oven to 400° with the skillet inside.
+1 Preheat pan with bacon drippings: Put the bacon drippings in a 9 or 10-inch well-seasoned cast iron skillet and put the skillet into the oven.
+Then preheat the oven to 400°F with the skillet inside.
 (If you don't have an iron skillet, you can use an uncovered Dutch oven or a metal cake pan.)

-2 Whisk together all the dry ingredients in a large bowl.
-In another bowl, beat the egg and buttermilk until combined, then mix that into the bowl of dry ingredients.
+2 Make the batter: Whisk together all the dry ingredients (cornmeal, baking soda, salt, sugar if using) in a large bowl.
+In another bowl, beat the egg (if using) and buttermilk until combined, then mix that into the bowl of dry ingredients.
 Stir in the melted butter.

-4 Let the bread rest for 10-30 minutes in the skillet before cutting it into wedges and serving.
+4 Rest bread in skillet, then serve: Let the bread rest for 10 to 30 minutes in the skillet before cutting it into wedges and serving.

 To avoid burning your hand because you've forgotten the pan is hot, I recommend placing a pot holder on the pan's handle while the cornbread is resting, or cooling the handle down a bit with an ice cube.